formalabstracts/formalabstracts/README.md

-# formalabstracts
+# Formal abstracts

-A repository to collaborate on formalising statements of open difficult problems, such as the [Clay Institue Millenium Problems](www.claymath.org/millennium-problems).
+A repository of formalized statements proved in mathematical research papers.

+This repository is part of the *Formal abstracts* projects initiated by [Thomas Hales](https://sites.google.com/site/thalespitt/).